nomic-ai/gpt4all/gpt4all-chat/README.md

 ## Getting the latest

-If you've already checked out the source code and/or built the program make sure when you do a git fetch to get the latest changes and that you also do ```git submodule update --init --recursive``` to update the submodules.
+If you've already checked out the source code and/or built the program make sure when you do a git fetch to get the latest changes and that you also do `git submodule update --init --recursive` to update the submodules.
+(If you ever run into trouble, deinitializing via `git submodule deinit -f .` and then initializing again via `git submodule update --init --recursive` fixes most issues)

-## Manual download of models
-* You can find a 'Model Explorer' on the official website where you can manually download models that we support: https://gpt4all.io/index.html

-## Terminal Only Interface with no Qt dependency

-Check out https://github.com/kuvaus/LlamaGPTJ-chat which is using the llmodel backend so it is compliant with our ecosystem and all models downloaded above should work with it.

 ## Contributing